Please check the caltech catalog for up-to-date information.

 - Medical Technologies and Devices: APh 109, APh 114abc, APh/EE 130, APh/EE 131, APh/EE 132, BE/EE/MedE 189 ab, ChE/BE/MedE 112, ChE 115, E/ME/MedE 105 ab, EE 112, EE/MedE 114 ab, EE/MedE 124, EE 151, EE/APh 180, EE/ BE/MedE 185, EE/MedE 187, MedE/EE/BE 168abc, MedE 201ab, MedE 202, MedE 205, MedE/EE 268.

 - All required courses must be taken for grades and passed with a grade of at least a C, except for courses offered only on a pass/fail.

-- Pass an oral qualifying examination, arranged by the Option, on three major subjects before the beginning of the second academic year.
+- Pass an oral qualifying examination, arranged by the option, on three major subjects before the beginning of the second academic year.
 Any delay of taking the exam must be preapproved by the option representative.
 Each student should consult his/her adviser and/or the option representative to choose the three major subjects.
-The three subjects of the exam should include (1) engineering math, (2) the major research topical area, and (3) another related topical area.
+The three subjects of the exam should include (1) engineering math, Note: Students getting a B- or better for all 27 math units will be waived for “math subject” exam.
+(2) the major research topical area, and (3) another related topical area.
 Students should take at least 27 units of advanced courses on each of the three exam subjects.
 If the student has a subject minor, examination on the minor subject may be included at the request of the discipline offering the minor and with the approval of his/her adviser.
 Note that the program is designed for the students to have multidisciplinary background.